yllwboy/DNAC-CCC/README.md

 ![Device management page](screenshots/devices.png)

+For unary operations such as view or restore, the left section will be the one that determines which version is selected.

 Comparing two configuration versions will yield a diff view.
 It contains shortcuts next to the line numbers which allow you to explore all differences quickly.

 ![Diff view](screenshots/diff.png)